htcondor/htcondor-dags/examples/basic_diamond/README.md

 Although there are only a few hundred thousand words in `words.txt`, we will write a DAG to perform the above analysis as an exercise.
-The overall workflow looks like this:

-We often refer to this basic structure as a "diamond" or as a "scatter-gather".
-It is also an example of a "map-reduce" workflow, where you have one function to run on each piece of data (the "map"), and another function that runs on the results of the map to combine them in some way (the "reduce").

 Our code will be in two main pieces:

 1. The Python script `make_dag.py`, which we will run locally to create the DAG